 Ask and answer as many questions as possible before initiating the process of franchising your business.
 How do you intend to grow the business?
-What kind of franchise partners are you looking for?
+What kind of partners are you looking for?
 What will you offer them for the setup fee?
 How will you provide support?
 How will you scout for new business partners?
 All of these questions require concrete answers and proper strategies in place.

 Pilot with one outlet

-All things considered, starting a franchise may be the best thing for your business provided you have the money and expert help to back it up.
+All things considered, starting may be the best thing for your business provided you have the money and expert help to back it up.
 Rest assured, if done well, franchising your business can be a sure-shot way to ensure that your business grows exponentially with resounding success and becomes an industry leader.